onlygarrett/onlygarrett/README.md

 -->
 - 🔭 I’m currently working on Portfolio Website
-- 🌱 I’m currently learning Rust/React
+- 🌱 I’m currently learning diving more into Java and React
 - 📫 How to reach me: rumschik.2@gmail.com
 - 😄 Pronouns: he/him